 In my early days of working as a Landscaper, that happened to me a lot.
 As an active member of the Association of Professional Landscapers (APL) I know it happens to other landscapers too.
-That’s what ultimately led me to found Tapestry Garden Designs.
+That’s what ultimately led me to found Tapestry Garden Designs for domestic clients and later on, My Garden Design.
+My Garden Design is an online design service exclusively for landscapers and property developers.
 I wanted to support colleagues in the industry with cost effective garden design advice for landscapers and builders.

 Why work with a garden designer?